-Even the 2 hour drive there stuck in traffic with the radio on was great – I got to relax, listen to the radio and get excited about seeing my friends (you know those moments when you smile secretly to yourself in anticipation of what’s to come and then wonder if anyone saw you and what the hell you looked like).
-I enjoyed the healthy breakfast and catch-up chatting, I enjoyed the luxury and history of the surroundings (I love a wood-panelled wall and an old library) and I enjoyed the sense of calm, serenity and peace that the spa had worked hard to create.
-Most of all, I enjoyed seeing my friends, re-living old memories and laughing at our shared experiences.
+We all enjoyed a healthy breakfast together while we caught up with lots of laughs.
+I enjoyed the luxury and history of the surroundings - it's an old old building, very Victorian (I love a wood-panelled wall and an old library) and I enjoyed the sense of calm, serenity and peace that the spa had worked hard to create.
+Most of all, I enjoyed seeing my friends, re-living old memories and laughing with each other.

-We all went off and did separate things: I got red and sweaty doing an “Urban HIIT” workout in the Gym where I was the only person making grunting noises and putting my all into it (no self-consciousness gets in the way of my health and fitness!), one friend did a Pilates class and one friend sat in the sun in the beautiful gardens before we all met up for a healthy and delicious lunch overlooking the pool.
+We all went off and did separate things: I got red and sweaty doing an “Urban HIIT” workout in the Gym where I was the only person making grunting noises and putting my all into it, one friend did a Pilates class and one friend sat in the sun in the beautiful gardens before we all met up for a delicious lunch overlooking the pool.
 There was something quite therapeutic about watching the gentle movement of the water and people swimming up and down the blue of it – it was mesmerising.
 The conversation shifted into plans for the future and we all become animated and inspired by one another.

 After lunch we sat by the pool, chatted and swam, did an “old lady” aqua fit class with an extremely fit (ahem 😉) young instructor who was probably the only reason we were doing it, laughed at how stupid we felt and then chatted some more before we all went our separate ways and went home.